MMK8887/elevate_da_tasks/task5_README.md

 FareBin

 ✅ Summary

 The analysis suggests Pclass, Fare, and Sex are the most influential features in survival prediction.
-Proper handling of missing data and thoughtful feature engineering (like binning and encoding) are essential steps toward building an accurate model.
+Proper handling of missing data and thoughtful feature engineering (like binning and encoding) are essential steps that are done here.